Road Work - Traffic Control Person

-- After stopping the first vehicle, move to a safe position where the incoming next vehicle can see you.
+- Move to a safe position after stopping the first vehicle where the incoming next vehicle can see you.

-- Be aware of everything going on around you, behind you, lane beside you, etc.
+- Be aware of everything going on around you, behind you, in the lane beside you, etc.

-- To slow moving traffic, extend the slow sign away from your body (but do not wave it), and use your free hand in an up and down motion (palm down).
+- To slow traffic, extend the slow sign away from your body (but do not wave it), and use your free hand to indicate slow down by moving your hand and forearm in an up and down motion with your palm down.

 - Be alert for emergency vehicles (police, fire, ambulance).
 These vehicles have priority through the traffic control zone.

-- Guide cyclists and pedestrians safely through the zone as well.
+- Guide cyclists and pedestrians safely through the zone.

-- Cover or remove traffic control person signs when there are no traffic control persons present.
+- Cover or remove traffic control warning signs when there are no traffic control persons present.